signl4/signl4-alert-export/README.md

 You can create the API key in your SIGNL4 web portal under Teams -> Developer.

 Right now the exported alerts are logged as command line result.
 You can change this according to your specific needs.
-For example you can export the alert data to a .csv file, database, InfluxDB, et.
+For example you can export the alert data to a .csv file, database, InfluxDB, etc.

 You can add your own export code in the function "getAlertDetails" right below "// Add your export code here".